 Dengue virus is a Flavivirus with four serotypes.
 The serotypes are phylogenetically and antigenically distinct, and acquired long-term immunity from one serotype does not extend to the other three.
 The viruses are transmitted through mosquitoes.
 While most dengue infections are asymptomatic, the most severe cases may result in life-threatening dengue hemorrhagic fever (DHF), or dengue shock syndrome (DSS).
 The DHF and DSS forms of the disease are most often associated with secondary infections of a different serotype, which is especially of concern in regions where all four serotypes are co-circulating.
-Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens may be stored at refrigerated temperatures (2-8°C) but must be received at the testing laboratory within seven days of collection.
-Specimens must be shipped to the testing laboratory using enough cold packs to maintain refrigerated temperature.
+Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens must be received at the testing laboratory within seven days of collection.
+Specimens less than 24 hours old must arrive between 2-30°C. Specimens between 2-7 days old must arrive between 2-8°C. Ship specimens to the testing laboratory using enough frozen cold packs to maintain refrigerated temperature.
 Do not freeze specimens.